ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vLLM/vllm-run.md

 python ./batch.py
 ```

-The output shows vLLM starting, the model loading, and the batch processing of the 3 prompts:
+The output shows vLLM starting, the model loading, and the batch processing of the three prompts:

 ```output
 INFO 12-12 22:52:57 config.py:441] This model supports multiple tasks: {'generate', 'reward', 'embed', 'score', 'classify'}.
 Defaulting to 'generate'.